ManoharEldhandi/ManoharEldhandi/README.md

 <h1 align="left" >About Me</h1>

-I’m a recent graduate passionate about building scalable, modular software solutions and machine learning models that solve real-world problems, I thrive at the intersection of clean code, practical innovation, and mentorship.
+I’m a recent Computer Science graduate who enjoys building clean and scalable backend systems using Java, Python, and SQL.
+I’m also into machine learning — love playing around with data, training models, and turning ideas into working solutions.
+I’ve worked on projects like OnTheWay, WaterNet, and JobNest, where I handled logic, APIs, and smart features.
+I enjoy learning new stuff, helping others, and making things that actually solve real problems.

 - I'm based in India
 - See my portfolio at [manohareldhandi.github.io/portfolio](http://manohareldhandi.github.io/portfolio/)